-After over a century of successful absentee voting and over three decades of no-excuse early voting in Arizona, Plaintiffs/Appellants Arizona Republican Party and its Chair Kelli Ward (together, "ARP") sued in the middle of an election year to challenge the legality of Arizona's entire no-excuse early voting system.
+After over a century of successful absentee voting and over three decades of no-excuse early voting in Arizona, Plaintiffs/Appellants Arizona Republican Party ("ARP") and its Chair Kelli Ward sued in the middle of an election year to challenge the legality of Arizona's entire early voting system.
 Their claims are part of a broader, ongoing, and pernicious effort to sow doubt about our electoral process and restrict voting rights.
 Even though ARP's claims are legally baseless, they threaten our democracy.
-The trial court agreed with Defendants, and rightly dismissed ARP's claims with prejudice.
-The trial court's judgment is sure to be affirmed on appeal, but the appeal should proceed in the normal course.
+The trial court saw through it all, and rightly dismissed those claims with prejudice.